lorforlinux/docs.beagleboard.io/boards/capes/cape-interface-spec.rst

 ADC
 *******

-* TODO: We need a udev rule to make sure the ADC shows up at /dev/bone/adc!
+.. todo:: We need a udev rule to make sure the ADC shows up at /dev/bone/adc!
 There's nothing for sure that IIO devices will show up in the same place.

-* TODO: I think we can also create symlinks for each channel based on which device is there, such that we can do /dev/bone/adc/Px_y
+.. todo:: I think we can also create symlinks for each channel based on which device is there, such that we can do /dev/bone/adc/Px_y

+.. todo:: I believe a multiplexing IIO driver is the future solution

 .. table:: ADC pins